-4.2 Town Maintenance Shop -- An addition to the garage in 1999 provided sufficient work and storage space for Town maintenance activities.
+4.2 Town Maintenance Shop -- The original building was constructed in 1955.
+An addition to the garage in 1999 provided sufficient work and storage space for Town maintenance activities.
 Storage of waste pick-up, etc. is held outside for regular removal, but can be unsightly to walkers along this wooded section of Center Street and can harbor insects such as mosquitoes and rodents during the interim.
 The flourishing but sometimes rampant bamboo forest provides a good screen of the Maintenance Shop and is a favorite spooky trail for younger kids in Town.